ATS Gameplay Preferences

 I find the default hood mirror adjustments too high for practical use of checking the blindspots beside the truck.
 Adjust much lower and outward.
 Check YouTube for videos of real truck drivers demonstrating mirror adjustments.
 Keep in mind that hood mirrors reduce performance which may become more noticeable in cities before sunrise of after sunset.

-Updated 2023 Feb 06: The Western Star 5700XE default seat positions seems close to the dashboard.
+The Western Star 5700XE default seat positions seems too close to the dashboard.
 To achieve a similar view as in the 49X, I moved the seat nearly to the back and higher.
 Referencing real-world photos of drivers, it appears eye-level should be around the midpoint of the main mirror (not counting the small mirror).
 One or two clicks below the top puts the eye-level fairly close to the same area.
-One or two clicks from the back seems to provide a reasonable view for me.
+One-to-three clicks from the back seems to provide a reasonable view for me.
 To view more gauges, without moving your head (VR), try bringing the steering wheel closer (making the wheel appear larger) so more gauges fit within.